-There are several annual action items in the policy, compliance with which TJPA staff reports upon here:
+There are three annual action items in the policy, compliance with which TJPA staff reports upon here:

 - Section V. A. 3 requires that TJPA monitor the performance of each Qualified Independent Representative (QIR) that TJPA has contracted with in accordance with CFTC regulations, and request a certification at least annually from each QIR.
-TJPA has requested and received QIR certifications from Sperry Capital in April 2014 and April 2015, and from Swap Financial Group in January 2015.
-A re-certification will be requested from Swap Financial Group in January 2016. - Section V. C requires that TJPA staff entering into discussions or an International Swaps and Derivatives Association (ISDA) master agreement with a swap counterparty acknowledges, agrees and consents that the discussions will be recorded by the swap counterparty and executes an annual acknowledgement form.
-As the TJPA representative conducting discussions and having executed the ISDA master agreement for the interest rate cap associated with the bridge loan, the TJPA CFO has signed such acknowledgement. - Section V. E requires the TJPA CFO to prepare a report summarizing derivative exposure at least annually.
+TJPA has received QIR certifications from Sperry Capital each April, and from Swap Financial Group each January.
+A re-certification will be requested from Swap Financial Group in January 2017. - Section V. C requires that TJPA staff entering into discussions or an International Swaps and Derivatives Association (ISDA) master agreement with a swap counterparty acknowledges, agrees and consents that the discussions will be recorded by the swap counterparty and executes an annual acknowledgement form.
+As the TJPA representative conducting discussions and having executed the ISDA master agreement for the interest rate cap associated with the bridge loan, the TJPA CFO has signed such acknowledgements. - Section V. E requires the TJPA CFO to prepare a report summarizing derivative exposure at least annually.
 TJPA currently has one derivative instrument, the interest rate cap associated with the bridge loan.
-A description of the interest rate cap, including a discussion of credit risk and termination risk, is included in Note 10 to the Basic Financial Statements being presented to the Board at this December 10, 2015 Board meeting.
+A description of the interest rate cap, including a discussion of credit risk and termination risk, is included in Note 10 to the Basic Financial Statements being presented to the Board at this Board meeting.
+TJPA will be purchasing an additional interest rate cap in connection with the City Financing, as required by TIFIA, and will likely sell the currently held cap.
+The fair value of that cap has been fluctuating since the election and was approximately \$2.75 million as of mid-November.

-There is no legal requirement for regular or periodic review of a debt policy by a local agency board; however, the TJPA's Debt Management Policy shall continue to be reviewed by the Board on at least an annual basis.
+There is currently no legal requirement for regular or periodic review of a debt policy by a local agency board; however, TJPA's Debt Management Policy shall continue to be reviewed by the Board on at least an annual basis.